In the CoSI lab, we aim to advance our understanding of human communication from multimodal perspective, using an interdisciplinary approach.

-The CoSI group investigates human vocal and visual communication in social interaction, with a focus on verbal language, nonverbal vocal behaviour, and gesture (manual, head and torso movements, facial signals, and eye gaze), as well as the cognitive processes that underpin these behaviours.
-The CoSI group addresses questions fundamental to our understanding of how we act and interact as social beings, such as:
+The CoSI group investigates human vocal and visual communication in social interaction, with a focus on verbal language, nonverbal vocal behaviour, and gesture (hand, head and torso movements, facial signals, and eye gaze), as well as the cognitive processes that underpin these behaviours.
+With our research, we address questions fundamental to our understanding of how we act and interact as social beings, such as:

 How do we use vocal and visual signals to convey our intentions to others and which mechanisms account for this multimodal behaviour?

 How do we comprehend multimodal communicative messages and how do social and interactive processes influence comprehension?